veg/evogenomics_hyphy/README.md

 Accompanying datasets and analyses for Datamonkey 2017 manuscript
 ------------
- + `data_prep/` contains files, scripts, raw data to generate and/or determine datasets for final analyses
+ + `preparation/` contains files, scripts, raw data to generate and/or determine datasets for final analyses
  + `datasets/` contains all datasets used in HyPhy analyses.
+ + `results/` contains all stdout and JSON files generated from HyPhy analysis of data in `datasets/`